Global Content Lead - Tech & Consulting

 - Competitive landscape: The level of competition within the retail industry can affect sales.
 Retailers must consider their pricing strategies, product differentiation, customer service, and overall shopping experience to stand out from competitors and attract customers.

-- Technological advancements: Technological advancements and e-commerce have reshaped the retail landscape.
-The growth of online shopping, mobile apps, and digital payment methods has transformed how consumers make purchases, requiring retailers to adapt their strategies to cater to changing consumer behaviors.
+Technological advancements: Technological advancements and e-commerce have reshaped the retail landscape.
+The growth of online shopping, mobile apps, and digital payment methods has transformed how consumers make purchases, requiring retailers to adapt their retail strategies to cater to changing consumer behaviors.
+Here are some of the top technological factors redefining how consumers purchase today:

 The best and worst month for retail sales